pantheon-systems/documentation/source/docs/articles/wordpress/site-networks/getting-started.md

 ## Migrating Site Networks to Pantheon

-If your network already exists, follow the instructions in the [Migrate to Pantheon: WordPress Site Networks](/docs/articles/sites/migrate/wordpress-site-networks/) doc.
+If your network already exists, see [Migrate to Pantheon: WordPress Site Networks](/docs/articles/sites/migrate/wordpress-site-networks/).
+The instructions below pertain only to new WordPress Site Networks.

 ## Create a Network

-Before you begin, switch the Development environment to SFTP mode.
-Creating the network requires making modifications to the `wp-config.php` file using either WP-CLI or the WordPress Dashboard, which is not possible if the site's connection mode is set to Git.
+Before you begin, set the [connection mode to SFTP](/docs/articles/sites/code/developing-directly-with-sftp-mode/#sftp-mode) for the Development environment.
+This is required when making modifications through the WordPress Dashboard or via WP-CLI.

 ### Create a Network with WP-CLI (Recommended)